asmalizaa/smvcwa/Chapter2.md

 - **Utilities and Helpers**: Classes that provide utility functions or helper methods can be managed as singletons since they don’t maintain state.

 **Singleton Scope Example**

+Note: If you already have a spring project created earlier, you can continue using the same project.

 To continue with this example, create a new project using [Spring Initialzr](https://start.spring.io/) with below configurations.